skip to main |

 The paper also suggests that the metabolic syndrome is largely reversible.

-excessive omega-6 from modern vegetable oils are a problem individually.
+I believe that both excessive sugar and excessive omega-6 from modern vegetable oils are a problem individually.
 But if you want to have a much bigger problem, try combining them!

 Bone marrow is a food that has been prized throughout history-- from hunter-gatherer tribes to haute cuisine chefs.
 It's not hard to understand why, once you've tasted it.
 It's delicate, meaty and fatty.
 It's also rich in fat-soluble vitamins, including vitamins K1 and K2, although this will depend on what the animal has eaten.